jes/scamp-cpu/doc/OS.md

 check if reading/writing a serial device would block

+### Other

+osbase():
+     - return the (constant) base address of the OS stuff, so that malloc() knows where the limit for TOP is

 ## Conventions

-We could say that system/exec will either run a proper named file if it begins with a slash, or otherwise lookup "/bin/$foo.x" and execute that.
-Or maybe system/exec only take absolute paths, and the shell is responsible for handling the $PATH.
+Maybe system/exec only take absolute paths, and the shell is responsible for handling the $PATH.

-"Executables" work exactly like COM files in CP/M: just load them into a fixed address and jump to the start.
+"Executables" work exactly like COM files in CP/M: just load them into 0x100 and jump to the start.

-Since the CPU is likely to have the bare minimum of registers, we could define a block of 16 addresses (say, 0xfff0 - 0xffff) to use as "surrogate" registers that are basically used as swap space for the real registers.

-It is likely that the word size will not be 8 bits.
-Should strings typically be packed so that there are multiple characters per word, or is it better to just use 1 character per word for simplicity?

 How should we pass command-line arguments?
 Probably array of strings, like C